surmwill/recycler_unity/RecyclerUnity/Assets/Recycler/Samples/SampleAll/README.md

 Play the "RecyclerDemo_DemoMenu.unity" scene.
 This is an all encompassing demo containing a menu which allows you to navigate to and from individual functionalities.
 Note that each functionality has its own scene and can be explored individually through their folder under ./Scenes/Demos/{SomeDemo}

-The prefabs for each demo can be found under ./Scenes/Demos/{SomeDemo} and the scripts for each demo can be founder under ./Scripts/Demos/{SomeDemo}
+The prefabs for each demo can be found under ./Scenes/Demos/{SomeDemo} and the scripts for each demo can be founder under ./Scripts/Demos/{SomeDemo}.
+Each demo should work if you change the recycler's orientation in the scene from vertical to horizontal, or back again.
+If this is not possible, instead there will be two scenes, one for testing the vertical orientation and one for the horizontal.

 Each demo has a toolbar with a question mark explaining what functionality it tests and how to test it.
 You can also return back to the main demo menu through there.